shea-parkes/nvim-ipython-repl/README.md

 ## Implementation Details

 This plugin only works on [Neovim](https://neovim.io/) (i.e. not Vim).
-The current implementation uses the system clipboard to pass code between a buffer and the IPython interpreter.
+The current implementation uses a transfer file in your home directory to pass code between a buffer and the IPython interpreter.
 I have directly piped the code into the IPython subprocess in the past, but that misbehaves on larger code snippets (among other issues).
+I also passed code via the system clipboard for quite some time, but that has horrible performance on WSL2.